Architecture of Sweden: Baroque

-After the Rise of Sweden as a Great Power in the 17th century, the aristocracy began to build again.
+After the rise of Sweden as a great power, in the 17th century, the aristocracy began to build again.
 At the same time, the notion of the architect was established and the profession developed, its reputation bolstered by the works of Simon de la Vallée and Nicodemus Tessin the Elder.
 Numerous city palaces and Landschlösser were built following Western European, and above all, French models.
 Additionally, the building of churches was resumed.
 Katarina Church in Stockholm became the model for many buildings and churches in the realm.

-The work of Nicodemus Tessin the Younger moved architectural development in Sweden into High Baroque; examples include Stockholm Palace and Kalmar Cathedral.
+The work of renowned architect Nicodemus Tessin the Younger moved architectural development in Sweden into High Baroque; examples include Stockholm Palace and Kalmar Cathedral, as well as the completion of the Drottningholm Palace.

 The 17th century also saw the founding of a number of cities.
 They were set out with a regular Grid plan street pattern with central squares.
 The exceptions to this are the Danish Skåne and in Gothenburg, which were laid out to Dutch models in 1619 and include canals.
-The designs are still recognizable today, even where the original timber buildings have now perished.
+The designs are still recognisable today, even where the original timber buildings have now perished.